-There is also a focus on mental maths across school.
-At the start of every maths lesson, children will be taught or practise a mental strategy linked to one of the key objectives from the overview below.
+There is a focus on mental maths across school.
+At the start of every maths lesson, children will be taught or practise a mental skill linked to one of the key objectives from the overview below.

 Early Years Foundation Stage

 In Early Years we focus on preparing children for their mastery journey through six key themes: cardinality, composition, comparison, measures, pattern and shape and space.

 Cardinality relates to the children understanding one-to-one correspondence and grasping the amount that a number represents, including counting a selection of objects and understanding that the final number they say is the amount represented.